bobbyl140/BungeeCordLyricChat/README.md

 This BungeeCord plugin allows server owners to have a bit of fun trolling their players with song lyrics.
 A similar command exists on SkittleMC (`/loganpaul`), but I wanted a reimplementation that could be user-configurable.

+> [!WARNING]
+> I am not yet experienced enough with Java to use concurrency in here.
+Whoever runs the command will lock up for the duration of execution.
+I hope to fix this one day.

 Just place the Jar in your `plugins/` folder on BungeeCord and restart the server.
 The appropriate config files are generated for you.

 You can set the chat format in `config.yml` if your server uses a chat formatting plugin.